UGentBiomath/COVID19-Model/README.md

 When working on the model or the model code, make sure to read the following guidelines and keep them in mind.

+### Using data

+Data is crucial for both the setup and the evaluation of the models and all the required data is collected in the `data` directory.
+To organize the data sets, the `data` directory has been split up:

+- A `raw` folder contains data as it has been downloaded from the original source, __without any changes__ made (neither manual or using code).
+For each of the data sets it is crucial to describe the source (URL, contact person,...) from which this data set was derived.
+- A `interim` folder contains data as it has been adopted to become useful for the model.
+Use code to transform the data sets in the `raw` folder and store the result in the `interim` folder.
+The script or function to do the transformation is kept in the `src/covid19model/data/` folder.

+__Remember:__ Don't ever edit the `raw` data, especially not manually, and especially not in Excel.
+Don't overwrite your raw data.
+Don't save multiple versions of the raw data.
+Treat the data (and its format) as immutable.
+The code you write should move the raw data through a pipeline to your final analysis.
+Anyone should be able to reproduce the final products with only the `code` in `src` and the data in `data/raw`!
+The source of each raw data set need to de documented.

+To make sure the `data` directory does not become an unstructured set of data files from which no one knows the origin, the following guidelines apply to all data added to the `data` directory:

+- All data file names are written in lowercase, without spaces (use `_` instead).
+- When a (new) data set has been downloaded from a source, store it as such in the `raw` directory and document the origin in the `data/README.md` file.
+- The functions to prepare data sets are stored in the `src/covid19model/data/` folder.
+Add the function to the `data/README.md` document to define on which raw files the function operates and which `interim` files are created by it.

 ### Notebooks are for exploration and communication

 Since notebooks are challenging objects for version control (e.g., diffs of the json are often not human-readable and merging is near impossible), we recommended not collaborating directly with others on Jupyter notebooks.
 There are two steps we recommend for using notebooks effectively: